TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

 Command controllers
 ===================

-Command controllers will make logic available to the command line and the scheduler backend module.
+Command controllers make logic available to the command line and the scheduler backend module.

-This way, you can provide functionality for recurring tasks like mail queues, clean ups, imports and others, to administrators and backend users.
+They make it possible to provide functionality for recurring tasks like mail queues, clean ups, imports and others, to administrators and backend users.

 .. _extbase_command_controller_creating: